 I saw that the effort was there, but the execution wasn’t fully effective.
 The first order of business was researching other HVAC services in their area, the “competition” as it were, to see how they market themselves.
 There was an unfortunate discovery that another HVAC company with a similar name in the same area had bad reviews.
 I then noticed that they had a logo.
 My “aha” moment was realizing that J’s Heating and Air Conditioning needed a logo that distinguished them from other HVAC services with a “J” name in the area.

 After a meet-up, the owners only asked that a thermometer be part of the design somewhere.
 I had free reign over the logo design and came up with this:

 Cool isn’t it?
 I figured because the owners usually abbreviated their company name to “J’s” that maybe something can be done with the apostrophe.
 The hot-red J and the ice-cold S signified their business motives – to make a place hot or cool again.
 After a couple of drafts, the owners wanted to add some detail to the J and S and suggested a flame and frost.
 Thus, the final result above.

 Next was the redesign of the J’s business cards.
 Here’s a before-and-after:

-As you can see, the original business card was very text heavy and there was confusing messages between the text and little pictures.
+As you can see, the original business card was very text-heavy and there were confusing messages between the text and little pictures.
 Who was this?
 What do they do?
 Where’s the logo?
 Why is the Facebook link so long?
 Lots of questions to answer.

 Meanwhile, the redesigned single-sided second card is clean, shows the logo very clearly, more visual and there is no confusion of what kind of work they do.
 Even if you see the red-to-blue gradient, you can connect that to hot and cold, heat and cool, so it must have something to do with HVAC of some sort.